Chaitanya0211/Smart_Cold_Email_Generator/readme.md

 ---

 <p align="center">
-  Developed with ❤️ by [Your Name/Company]
+  Developed with ❤️ by Chaitanya Talathi
 </p>